BBoutet1/employee-directory/README.md

 # Employee directory

-React app for employees directory.
-This application's UI, broken down into `components` and managing component `state` responds to user event to search or sort employees by name, role or department.
+This app is an employee directory build with `React`.
+The application's UI is broken down into `components` with a component `state` to respond to user events, searching or sorting employees by name, role or department.

 ## Table of contents